Explore the gardens at Quarry Bank

 Elsewhere in the gardens you can spot primulas and foxgloves as they come into flower, or pop into the glass houses to see an array of exotic plants and fruits

 A team of 60 staff and volunteers look after the gardens at Quarry Bank.
-Throughout May and June you’ll see them out and about pruning and training the cherries on the walls in the Upper Gardens.
+Throughout summer you’ll see them out and about pruning and training the cherries on the walls in the Upper Gardens.
 They’ll also be planting out vegetables in the Apprentice House Garden and sowing flower seeds into the beds in the Ladies garden.

 Upper garden and glasshouse